Office of Elementary and Secondary Education, Department of Education.

 (i) The extent to which the goals, objectives, and outcomes to be achieved by the proposed project are clearly specified and measurable.
 (Up to 7 points)

-(iv) The extent to which the proposed project demonstrates a rationale (as defined in 34 CFR 77.1(c)).
+(iv) The extent to which the proposed project demonstrates a rationale (as defined in this notice).
 (Up to 7 points)

-(c) Quality of project services (Up to 20 points).
+(c) Quality of project services.
+(Up to 24 points)

 (1) The Secretary considers the quality of the services to be provided by the proposed project.